 Man-Made vs Natural

 The first major difference is that Silestone and most other quartz countertops are man-made.
-They combine actual quartz and a resin that binds the quartz together.
+They combine actual quartz and resin that binds the quartz together.
 The quartz/resin combo gets formed into custom slabs that fit your kitchen or bathroom.

 Granite is a natural stone.
 Companies cut huge granite blocks out of quarries around the world.
 Depending on demand, the block might stay in-country or get transported across an ocean.